 A hot air balloon festival will continue through the weekend with a car show, bed race and balloon glow all on Saturday at Huntington North High School.
-A bike race will be held Saturday afternoon at Pathfinder Services and the Northpark area.
+A bike race will be held Saturday afternoon at a determined location in Roanoke.

 Tours at the Historic Forks of the Wabash and tours/exhibits at the Huntington Historical Museum will also be a part of Saturday’s festivities.
 JeFFFest will take place on Sunday evening, June 18, in the center block of downtown completing the Heritage Days festivities.

 Poor Jack’s Amusements will once again be the carnival of choice for 2017.
 Rides and activities will be located in the Cherry Street area from Wednesday, June 14 through Sunday, June 18.
 Streets involved with the carnival will close on Monday, June 12 at 3 p.m. to allow for set-up.